GATE 2025 Admit Card To Be Released Tomorrow, Check Details

+The admit card was earlier scheduled to be released on January 2, 2025.

-The exam is scheduled to be held on February 1, 2, 15, and 16, 2025, for admission to postgraduate engineering programmes.
+The exam is set to be conducted on February 1, 2, 15, and 16, 2025, for admission to postgraduate engineering programmes.
 GATE 2025 will be conducted in computer-based test (CBT) mode, with city centers divided into eight zones.
 The result is expected to be declared on March 19, 2025.

 GATE 2025: Paper Pattern